 The growth in learner numbers is dominated by the growth in Academy learners.
 The Curro and Select schools experienced 7% of growth from 2020 to 2021 with a further 5% growth in 2022.
 The growth from 2021 to 2022 is organic growth and exclude the acquisition of HeronBridge, which will be added from 2022 once the transfer of the property is registered.

-^{} Adjusted for the bonus element contained in the rights issue Figure adjusted from R1 285 million previously reported to exclude the other investing activities
+^{} Figure adjusted from R1 285 million previously reported to exclude the other investing activities # From continuing operations

 ^{} Adjusted for Meridian Junior Debt